niplav/site/range_and_forecasting_accuracy.md

 ### Why Assume Accuracy will Increase?

-I believe that this finding is quite surprising.
+I believe that the finding of PredictionBook is quite surprising.

 A priori, one would believe that beliefs about the near future are generally more accurate than beliefs about the far future: We can predict